ExtensityAI/symbolicai/README.md

 ### Evaluating Expressions by best effort

-As an inspiration, we relate to an approach demonstrated with [word2vec](https://arxiv.org/abs/1301.3781).
+As an inspiration, we relate to an approach demonstrated by [word2vec](https://arxiv.org/abs/1301.3781).

 **Word2Vec** generates dense vector representations of words by training a shallow neural network to predict a word given its neighbors in a text corpus.
 The resulting vectors are then used in a wide range of natural language processing applications, such as sentiment analysis, text classification, and clustering.